By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If your worry has gotten out of hand, if you worry needlessly about small things and things that are very unlikely to happen, then improving your worry ability is not for you.
 If excessive worry has interfered with your job or fun activities it is a problem.
 If your friends and family avoid you or are concerned about all the worrying you do, then you may need help sorting out what is important and what is just an unproductive loop of constant worry.

-If you have a major life change coming then do a little worry and planning about what might happen and what you will need to do.
+If you have a major life change coming then do a little worrying and planning about what might happen and what you will need to do.

 But if worry has gotten excessive and is making your life unhappy and out of control, consider getting some professional help for that out of control worry monster that has taken over your life.